EF Education-EasyPost

 Founding year and origin story

-Founded in 2003 by Jonathan Vaughters as Slipstream Sports, the team rose through the ranks as an early champion of clean racing and data‑driven performance.
-Sponsorship eras (Garmin, Cannondale, EF) built a stable WorldTour platform with a distinctive culture.
+Founded in 2003 by Jonathan Vaughters as Slipstream Sports, the team rose through the ranks as an early advocate of clean racing and data driven performance.
+Successive title sponsors Garmin, Cannondale, and EF helped build a stable WorldTour platform with a distinctive culture.

 Current title sponsor and key partners